evochange/hare-phylogenomics/README.md

 # hare-phylogenomics
-Code used for the hare phylogenomics paper where we investigate the occurrence of hybridization throughtout the evolutionary history of hares (genus Lepus).
+Pipeline used for analyses of whole-exome data from 15 hare species and 2 outgroup rabbit species.
+We performed species tree inference, and estimated hybridization with species network inference and summary statistics (D-statistics, fraction of admixture, admixture proportion and f-branch statistics).

-In each section, I describe the pipeline used in a markdown file (follow links below).
+In each section bellow, I describe the pipeline used in a markdown file (follow links below).
 Scripts referenced in each section can be found inside the respective folders.

 python scrips use python2.7.